Adi-Buddha: In the Sarma (New Translation) traditions

+The Sarma schools of Tibetan Buddhism generally practice Indian tantras like the Kalacakra Tantra and the Guhyasamāja Tantra and their commentaries.
+In these Indian works, the Ādibuddha takes various forms, including Vajradhara, Kalacakra, Manjuvajra, Aksobhya, and Hevajra.
+The most universal depiction of the Ādibuddha in the Sarma schools is as Vajradhara, but different tantras depict the Ādibuddha differently (emphasizing different aspects of Buddhahood) resulting in many names for this underlying, primordial Buddha.

 Alex Wayman notes that the Pradīpoddyotana, a tantric commentary, explains that the "three vajras" are the three mysteries of Body, Speech, and Mind, which are the displays of the Ādibuddha.
 Wayman further writes:

 Tsong-kha-pa's Mchan-'grel explains the "lord of body": displays simultaneously innumerable materializations of body; "lord of speech": teaches the Dharma simultaneously to boundless sentient beings each in his own language; "lord of mind": understands all the knowable which seems impossible.

-According to the 14th Dalai Lama, the Ādibuddha is also seen in Mahayana Buddhism as representation of the universe, its laws and its true nature, as a source of enlightenment and karmic manifestations and a representation of the Trikaya.
+According to the 14th Dalai Lama, the Ādibuddha is also seen in Mahayana Buddhism as the "ultimate reality", the "ultimate source", and the "clear light".
+He states that, "If a sutra describes the Primordial Buddha as an autonomous entity, we must be able to interpret the assertion without taking it literally."